urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

 * Cross-program invocation is how Solana's runtime allows programs to call other programs.
-This is achieved by one program invoking an instruction of the other.
+This is achieved by one program invoking another's instruction.

-* The invoking program, `invoke()`, requires the caller to pass all the accounts required by the instruction being invoked, except for the executbale account (`program_id`).
+* The invoking program, `invoke()`, requires the caller to pass all the accounts required by the instruction being invoked, except for the executable account (`program_id`).

 * The invoking program is halted until the invoked program finishes processing the instruction.